scalettar/portal/README.md

-## PERSONAL WEBSITE
+## About

-This is the code for Daniel Scalettar's personal website.
+This is the repo for my personal website.